-Groundwater level hydrographs for Representative Monitoring Site (RMS) wells in each GSA are provided in Appendices A through F. Spring and fall 2019 groundwater levels for the RMS wells are summarized in Tables 1 through 6 of the following sections.
-It is noted that the Tule Subbasin Monitoring Plan had not been implemented as of fall 2019 so many of the RMS wells have not been monitored.
-However, with the implementation of the monitoring plan in February 2020, a more complete dataset will be available for subsequent annual reports.
+Groundwater level hydrographs for Representative Monitoring Site (RMS) wells in each GSA are provided in Appendices A through F. Spring and fall 2020 groundwater levels for the RMS wells are summarized in Tables 1 through 6 of the following sections.